 While it's a slow game with a pace that may turn some off it excels with a strong story that will keep you guessing until the last moment.
 The game is also incredibly faithful to the novels having the smallest of details such as Poroit's addiction to keeping things organized and acting like a gentleman.
 The game also has other important characters from the novels such as Poroit's loyal friend Arthur Hastings and another important figure Inspector Japp which is the usual representative from bureau.
 The murders were well designed to give some clues while the entire story still created pockets of doubt and confusion which worked together for a mysterious ending.
 If you're a fan of the murder mystery genre or someone that enjoys Agatha Christie than the ABC Murders is a solid experience.

-Review Done on Agatha Christie: The ABC Murders for Xbox One
+Agatha Christie: The ABC Murders Review on Xbox One

 Review Code Provided by Clevercomm